 - Where is the best location for the primary sink?
 Do you plan to include a prep sink or bar sink?
 When using a sink, do you work from right to left or left to right?

 - How much cold storage space do you need?
 Will you need more than one refrigerator?
 Do you plan to add storage for beverages or an icemaker?

-- Are you satisfied with the mechanicals in the kitchen or do you need to modify task lighting, plumbing or add more outlets for small appliances?
+- Will you need to modify task lighting, plumbing or add more outlets for small appliances?

 - Would you like the space to accommodate family members or guests as you cook?
 Some cooks like to be focused totally on the task of preparing meals while others enjoy talking with family members or guests as they work.

 Think about these questions and make some notes.
-Your list of needs and wants and answers will be important when you set up an initial meeting with a kitchen designer.
-The designer will assess the space and configuration you have to work with in your home and will also want to know your preferences for appliances.
+These answers and your wish list will be important when you set up an initial meeting with a kitchen designer.
+The designer will be able to understand the basic needs for your kitchen layout in order to narrow down the plan options.

 Functional Kitchen Storage